mol-ana/mushroom-classification/readme.md

 To achieve the goals outlined, the following solutions were implemented:

 - **Solution 1**: I applied a variety of machine learning algorithms such as Logistic Regression, KNN, SVM, Decision Trees, Random Forest, and Gradient Boosting for comparison.
-- **Solution 2**: Hyperparameter tuning techniques (grid search and random search) were utilized to optimize the models.
-- **Solution 3**: Model performance was evaluated based on accuracy metrics.
+- **Solution 2**: Model performance was evaluated based on accuracy metrics.

 ---